F3C & F3N – Helicopter Flight line at the BMFA Nationals

 F3C is the category assigned by the FAI (The World Air Sports Federation) for precision helicopter aerobatics.

-In F3C, pilots must perform complex hovering and aerobatic manoeuvres.
-Each manoeuvre must be executed with high precision and skill in any attitude and under all weather conditions.
+In F3C, each pilot must perform the same schedule consisting of complex hovering and aerobatic manoeuvres.
+Each manoeuvre must be executed with high precision and skill in all weather conditions.

-The purpose of the introduction of F3N is to provide a Competition which will have consistent standards of judging throughout the World and give Countries the chance to select a Team to compete in World and European Championships.
+The purpose of the introduction of F3N is to provide a competition which will have consistent standards of judging throughout the world and also to give countries the opportunity to select a team to compete in FAI World and European Championships.

 Last year the GBR F3N team returned from the World F3N Championships with silver medals; 2016 saw them return from the European F3N Championships with gold medals.
 Our junior team member, Aaron Cole, is now the current World F3N Junior Champion.
 Most of the 2017 team will be competing at this weekend’s Nationals so some and take a look at some of the world’s best F3N pilots in action.